 8 processors in one chip bring your electronics project from idea to reality fast.
 And, our Propeller C Tutorials, Activity Board, and Simple Libraries make it easy.

-Assemble your robot and then get ready to have some fun trying out these Propeller C Tutorials created specifically for the zippy ActivityBot.
+Get ready to build your robotics skills with this Propeller C Tutorial for the zippy ActivityBot.
 Learn how to make your robot navigate using a variety of sensors, using touch, ultrasound, visible light, and more!

 Learn how to make your own custom Simple Libraries for your Propeller Activity Board.
 This Propeller C Tutorial walks you through creating a library, tricks for reducing code size, and making your library to work well with the ones already in your SimpleIDE Learn folder.